 This process revealed to the Keisers how difficult it would be to recreate the Lido.
 Mike Keiser’s golfing friends, whose opinions he always took into account, were concerned that the course would be a mere novelty.
 For his part, Doak did not want to bulldoze Oregon sand dunes for the sake of an historical homage.
 Besides, as he told Stephen Goodwin, “I didn’t really believe George or anyone else had good enough information on the Lido to build it just like it had been.”

-Now, a decade later, researchers have found more information, and perhaps more important, they have organized that information more rigorously.
+Now, a decade later, researchers have found more information, and perhaps more importantly, they have organized that information more rigorously.
 Leading the effort is Peter Flory, who runs a consulting business in Chicago.

 A few years ago, Flory’s work slowed down, and he began looking for a new hobby—“something to be creative,” as he put it in an interview with The Fried Egg, “a kind of zen activity.”
 Flory became curious about lost golf courses by reading Daniel Wexler’s books.
 Meanwhile, he was teaching himself the software of The Golf Club, a video game that allows users to create highly detailed virtual builds of courses.
 “And I thought to myself, What’s the holy grail of lost golf courses?’”